 A Service Department underpinned by metrics runs the risk of compromising customer experience to satisfy a stat or two.
 The bottom line is that you work at a service desk.
 You probably do value and encourage customer satisfaction, but for many staff, when their job requires them to do 10 things, but they are only measured on three of those … how much do think they really care about the other seven?

 For most Service Desks, those seven missing things tend to be all the micro tasks that need to take place in order for a job to be done well and delight the customer.
-If things like your approach to problem solving, the time you spend educating a customer or passing on what you learn to other team mates isn’t recognised and rewarded - but finishing up a service desk call in less than five minutes is - unfortunately finishing up a call quickly will always win.
+If things like your approach to problem solving, the time you spend educating a customer or passing on what you learn to other team mates isn’t recognized and rewarded - but finishing up a service desk call in less than five minutes is - unfortunately finishing up a call quickly will always win.

 Consider your average call time, first time fix rate and how many tickets closed in a week.
 Now ask yourself, are you actually reporting on these things tohelp your customers get better service, or are you just trying to make sure you can turn to them and say how well your team is doing?
 Like my colleague Will said in his blog post, make sure your reports are actionable.